indramdhani/idx-stock-screener/DOC/rule.md

 │   │   │   └── support_resistance.py
 │   │   ├── screener.py
 │   │   └── risk_calculator.py
+│
+│   # Troubleshooting tip:
+│   # If no signals are generated, check logs for which conditions are failing.
+│   # Consider relaxing thresholds or testing with historical data where signals are expected.
 │   ├── notifications/
 │   │   ├── __init__.py
 │   │   ├── telegram_bot.py